renovatebot/renovate/lib/modules/datasource/git-refs/readme.md

 **Usage example**

-Say you want to maintain the HEAD digest of the `main` branch of an unversioned and untagged repository in a config file.
+The following is an example where you would maintain the HEAD digest of the `main` branch of a repository.
 You would configure a generic regex manager in `renovate.json` for files named `versions.ini`:

 ```json